Ghosts Next Door

 2

-Rayford Penn was adopted out of an orphanage in Cambodia by the Penn 'ohana.
+Rayford Penn was adopted from an orphanage in Cambodia by the Penn 'ohana.
 It was one of those charitable things they did every few generations to stave off the stigma of the socially disconnected wealthy haole kama'aina family.
 Rayford was part American GI and part Cambodian.
-If no one adopted him, he'd stay at the orphanage until he aged out.
+He'd stay at the orphanage until he aged out if no one adopted him.
 He would have to live on the streets more than likely if he couldn't find a viable means of income.
-In Hawai'i, the Penn ohana was the second richest Kama'aina haole family next to the family who owned a private island on the westernmost tip of the archipelago.
+In Hawai'i, the Penn ohana was the second most affluent Kama'aina haole family, next to the family that owned a private island on the westernmost tip of the archipelago.
 They were a very private family, and because of their influence, they managed to keep all their personal affairs out of the public eye.
-Rayford came up through Andover Academy, the best private school in the united states.
+Rayford came up through Andover Academy, the best private school in the United States.
 His breaks and vacations were spent at home on the family's secluded estate in the back of Mānoa Valley.
-Most of his days were spent out on the town in the evening and late afternoon gatherings at Sandy beach.
-Often times he and his friends got into scrapes with unruly tourists, which he thoroughly enjoyed.
-Misunderstandings with the local surfers were quickly resolved as Rayford had a deep respect for the hierarchy of surfers who had a vast network of connections beyond the pipeline.
-Wealthy families in the islands were one thing, but other elements in Hawaii could make people disappear no matter the social class.
-Sher Rodriguez was a raven-haired beauty when Rayford first saw her at Sandy beach one afternoon.
-She was coming from a food truck with her monstrous bowl of bubble gum syrup and li hing mui powdered shaved ice.
-Whatever it was, at first sight, it was enough to motivate Rayford to buy a bowl of the same thing.
-Rayford had enough foresight to know that the vendor piled on too much of the shaved ice.
-At any moment, it was going to fall off the second Sher moved her straw.
-And fall off it did.
-Rayford was there just in the nick of time to offer up his shaved ice so that Sher wouldnʻt have to buy another one.
-Six months later, when Rayford brought Sher home to meet the family, he was happy that his parents were impressed by her beauty and intellect, but they never expected Rayford to marry her.
-At best, Sher was what they thought to be a spring break, summer, or winter dalliance.
-Heʻd go back to Andover Academy and forget about her, the way he did with other girls.
-All these years later, with no children to speak of, Sher maintained her girlish figure, never thinking that she would have to worry about Rayford looking at other women, but lately, heʻd been distant and spent hours on end away from the house.
-His excuse was that he was at a friend's house watching the game.
-Sher offered up the living room, where a fifty-five-inch tv screen sat unwatched.
-He could have his friends over and scream and shout over the game as much as they wanted.
-In fact, she would prepare all the snacks and drinks.
-"Nah," Rayford shook his head.
-"It's not the same thing."
+Most of his days were spent on the town in the evening and late afternoon gatherings at Sandy Beach.
+He and his friends often got into scrapes with unruly tourists, which he thoroughly enjoyed.
+Misunderstandings with the local surfers were quickly resolved as Rayford deeply respected the hierarchy of surfers with a vast network of connections beyond the pipeline.

 "Are you ever going to tell me your name?"
 She was used to using her beautiful pout to get her way.